AJFX-01/sharebite_backend/README.md

 Feel free to submit issues or pull requests to improve the project.

 ## Contact
-For questions or collaboration, contact [your email].
+For questions or collaboration, contact [opeyemi.ajegbomogun@yahoo.com].